WaleedK2000/waleedk2000.github.io/_posts/2022-12-11-My-First-Blog.md

 categories: general
 ---

-# My First Blog
+## Done with the setup

 I have just finished setting up this website.
+I feel very exhasted and learned a lot.. phew.
 Now i'm making my first blog.
 I used jekyll to built this website.
 Jekyll is a static website generator.
 [You can get jerkyll from here](https://jekyllrb.com/s).
 Just follow the steps on their website or watch this [amazing youtube video](https://www.youtube.com/watch?v=g6AJ9qPPoyc&ab_channel=SpencerPao) to get started.

 ### Tools used in this Website
 <ul>